AdobeDocs/campaign-web.en/help/v8/query/build-query.md

 For a **1-1 link**, navigate to the linked table, select the desired attribute and define the expected value.

+You can also directly select a table link in the **Value** picker and confirm.
+In that case, values available for the selected table need to be selected using a dedicated picker, as shown in the example below.

 +++Query example

 Here, the query is targeting brands whose label is "running".